ajgorhoe/IGLib.modules.IGLibScripts/__trash/0readme.txt

 scripts.
 When you are sure that you will want to remove specific files or directories, just move them to the trash_contents/ directory and run the removal script to remove the contents of the directory.

+REMARK about runnig the PowerShell scripts on Windows:
+You may need to adjust PowerShell execution policy.
+In elevated PowerShell (with administrator privilege), run:

+> Set-ExecutionPolicy RemoteSigned

+Run the PowerShell script by right-clicking it in File Explorer and selecting "Run with PowerShell" in the context menu.
+In order to run PowerShell scripts by double-clicking the script file, execute the following in elevated Windows command:

+> ftype Microsoft.PowerShellScript.1="%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoLogo -NoProfile -ExecutionPolicy Bypass -File "%1" %*